dasdom/BreakOutToRefresh/README.md

 BreakOutToRefresh uses SpriteKit to add a playable mini game to the pull to refresh view in a table view.
 In this case the mini game is BreakOut but a lot of other mini games could be presented in this space.

+## Swift 1.2

+The code is updated for Swift 1.2.
+If you like to use it with Xcode 6.1.1 and Swift 1.1 checkout the tag Swift1_1.

 ## Installation

 Add **BreakOutToRefreshView.swift** to you project.